naughtod/MachineLearning/MLP_MULTI_CLASS_README.md

 optimisation, loss function is cross entropy, all layers except output have a bias, learning rate is 0.001, epochs is 1500, weights are randomly initialised between 0 and 1.

 The main function uses data from `iris.txt` (see repo) as training and label data so it can be run straight away to see what it does.
+The full data set is used for training and the accuracy reported is accuracy on the training set.
+This is just to show that the mlp model is learning but does not give any indication how well it generalises to unseen data.
+The loss continues to reduce as the Epochs goes up (after 10k Epochs, loss is approx. 0.30), however the accuracy also declines to about 91%.
+The highest accuracy achieved is approx 95% after around 1400 Epochs.

 ## Libraries Used
     #include <iostream>